 Hand & Upper Extremity Injuries

-The tendons of the thumb and each of the fingers pass through a sheath on the palm side of the hand.
+see it here The tendons of the thumb and each of the fingers pass through a sheath on the palm side of the hand.
 Certain diseases and overuse activities can cause a thickening of this sheath.
 As the tendon passes through a thickened sheath, the tendon eventually becomes irritated and swells.
 Pain, catching and eventually locking of the finger will occur.
 Early treatment consists of anti-inflammatory medication or Cortisone injection.
 If these fail to provide relief, the sheath is opened surgically through a small incision at the base of the finger.

-For more information about Trigger Finger, click on below tab.
+discover this For more information about Trigger Finger, click on below tab.

-This is a disorder of thickened ligament in the palm, resulting in nodules on the ligament; which if severe enough can cause an inability to fully straighten the fingers.
+Full Article This is a disorder of thickened ligament in the palm, resulting in nodules on the ligament; which if severe enough can cause an inability to fully straighten the fingers.
 The ring and small fingers are most commonly affected.

-The cause of this disorder is unknown.
+free new dating sites in usa The cause of this disorder is unknown.
 It is seen more commonly in men and is usually found in individuals of Northern European extraction.

 If deformity is mild and there is no functional loss, no surgery is needed.
 If, however, there is significant contracture that interferes with full use of the hand, surgical removal of a portion of the ligament is the treatment of choice to improve function and to prevent further deformity.